Filled with bananas, pecans, pineapple and spices, and topped with cream cheese icing. These hummingbird muffins are unbelievably delicious!

 Cream Cheese Icing

-I am a big fan of cream cheese icing, and this drizzle on top truly takes these muffins to the next level.
+I am a big fan of cream cheese icing or frosting, and this drizzle on top truly takes these muffins to the next level.
 I taste-tested the muffins without the drizzle and thought I was really happy with them… until I topped them with this!

 This icing is so smooth and runny enough to drizzle easily over the muffins.
 The recipe gives you more than enough to generously top each muffin; I had a few tablespoons leftover.
 I won’t judge you if you eat any leftover icing with a spoon.
 This stuff is addictive!